 TECH TIP: Most communication problems are a result of ELOG trying to communicate with the logger at the wrong speed or from the wrong computer port.
-Use Tools, PC Setup to change these values.
-Start the ELOG software and select Tools; PC Setup... from the menu.
+Use Tools > PC Setup to change these values.

+Start the ELOG software and select Tools > PC Setup... from the menu.
 A screen similar to the one below will appear:

-Elog PC Setup × Data Files Saved To: C:\PROGRAM FILES\DENT\ELOG\DATA Browse Setup Files Saved To: C:\PROGRAM FILES\DENT\ELOG\SETU Browse Logger Files Saved To: C:\PROGRAM FILES\DENT\ELOG\LOGG Browse Direct Connect Port Baud COM1 S7600 Modem Connect Modem Selection None Baud 9600 • Save (Changes C ancel
+Elog PC Setup × Setup Files Saved To: DENT\ELOG\Data Browse DENT\ELOG\Setups Browse DENT\ELOG\Loggers Browse Direct Connect Port COM4 Keyspan USB Seria Baud 57600 Port (COM4) Save Changes C ancel

 In the lower left-hand box, Direct Connect, configure the computer serial connection.
-Verify that the com port corresponding to where the serial cable is connected on the PC is selected (COM 1, 2, 3 or 4) and that the baud rate is set to that of the logger (1200, 2400, 4800, 9600, 14400, 19200, 28800 or 57600).
+Verify that the com port corresponding to where the serial cable is connected on the PC is selected (for example, COM 1, 2, 3...) and that the baud rate is set to that of the logger.